e-mcgee/paradox_platform/README.md

 2) Fixed alarm set callback that was missing
 3) Mute status get until login complete
 4) Fixed random crash - caused by log during PGM changes
+5) Fixed random crash - caused by incorrect zone or alarm value received from alarm that points to an invalid zone not caught by code.
+Now checking validity of zone first.

 Please note:
 The maximum password length is 16 characters.